fbpx

 View on Amazon

 The side and base are made of inflatable, heavy-duty PVC, which stands up to most dog claws.
-And the base is well-cushioned for your pup’s comfort.
+The base is well-cushioned for your pup’s comfort.
 The small size accommodates dogs up to 35 pounds (34.5″ x 27″), while the larger size can hold up to 100 pounds (54″ x 40″).
-However, several owners of medium to large-sized dogs said it’s not durable and sturdy enough.
-So we recommend the small size.
+However, several owners of medium to large-sized dogs said it’s not durable and sturdy enough, so we recommend the small size.

 ProsCons